jiyuan-zhou/jiyuan-zhou.github.io/_pages/about.md

 ## News and Updates
 - 10/2024 I delivered an oral presentation at the 24th National Conference on Linguistics in Taiwan.
 - 10/2024 I joined Prof. LAI Jackie Yan-Ki's team as a full-time Research Assistant.
-My story continues.
 - 10/2024 I graduated from CUHK.
 Is it the end of one chapter or the beginning of another story?
 - 01/2024 I began my research under the supervision of Prof. Jackie Yan-Ki LAI.
 Let’s make great progress together!
 - 09/2023 I started my M.A. studies in Language Studies at CUHK.